Venice, Italy is a fascinating and photogenic city. These are photos I took during a trip to in 2015.

 Only deer are allowed in this album.
 To visitors like myself, the deer in Penticton are cute and charming, but most of the city’s residents view them as a nuisance.
 They are easy to spot around sunrise, when they come down from the dry hills to feast on the manicured lawns and gardens in the city.

-Gallery Five: Street Art and Commercial Art in Penticton
+Album Five: Street Art and Commercial Art in Penticton

 Though Penticton is a small town, there is a lot of street art there.
 Most of the pieces were done as part of a street art festival which paired artists and sponsoring businesses.
 Quite a few of the artists are not ‘street artists’, so there is a lot of variety of styles.